Last updated

 Environment variables

-You can define environment variables and use them in Markdown and React pages in the portal.
+You can define environment variables and use them in Markdown and React pages in the project.
 By default, environment variables are not available in the browser.
 To access environment variables in React or Markdown pages, you have to prefix them with PUBLIC_.

 Define environment variables using one of the following two ways: